NautilusTrader

 Configuration

-The product types for each client must be specified in the configurations.
+The product type for each client is specified via the product_type option.

 Data client configuration options